imwithyourbitch/cloudflare-turnstile-solver/MAINTENANCE_GUIDE.md

 This repository is a Rust, request-oriented research implementation.
 The upstream README explicitly says that it is outdated and no longer works.
 It contains no WAF implementation, and a Turnstile token is not equivalent to WAF approval: Cloudflare evaluates the complete request, session, client, and site configuration independently.

-The maintenance objective should therefore be **reproducible analysis and compatibility testing in a controlled lab**, not a promise that arbitrary third-party challenges can be solved.

 ## 2. Repository architecture